caelanjmiller/Genomics-Lab-BIO5488/assignment4/README.txt

 Part 1.3.0
 Gene promoters
 {Command for generating the promoter bed file}
+python3 generate_promoters.py refGene.bed
 {Justification for promoter definition}
+So many sources [https://www.addgene.org/mol-bio-reference/promoters/, https://www.frontiersin.org/articles/10.3389/fbioe.2019.00305/full, amongst others] claim that promoter regions can range in length from 100 to 1000 base pairs.
+I chose 500 bp because it is the middle ground between these two lengths; 100 bp may be too short for some long genes (multiple exons spanning kbp of sequence space) but 1000 bp may be too long for promoters in shorter genes.
+This approximation that I have taken is not comprehensive but aims to minimize losing out on either end of the spectrum in terms of capturing promoter regions.
 {Copy generate_promoters.py and refGene_promoters.bed to your submissions directory}
 -
 Promoter-CGI and non-promoter-CGI
 {Commands for generating promoter-CGI and non-promoter-CGI bed files}
+# Generating promoter-CGI
+bedtools intersect -a BGM_WGBS_CpG_methylation.bed -b refGene_promoters.bed -wb -sorted > promoter_CGI.bed
+# Generating non-promoter-CGI bed files
+bedtools intersect -a refGene.bed -b promoter_CGI.bed -v -sorted > non_promoter_CGI.bed
 {Justification for overlapping criteria}
 {Commands for calculating the average CpG methylation for each promoter-CGI and non-promoter-CGI}
 {Commands for running analyze_CGI_methylation.py on average_promoter_CGI_methylation.bed and average_non_promoter_CGI_methylation.bed}